anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 RA:
 : Registration Authority, an optional system component to which a CA delegates certificate management functions such as authorization checks.
+This component is co-located with the domain registrar, as in BRSKI {{RFC8995}}

 RER:
-: Registrar Enrollment-Request is the CSR of a PER sent to the CA by the domain registrar (RA/LRA).
+: Registrar Enrollment-Request is the CSR of a PER sent to the CA by the domain registrar (RA).

 RVR:
 : Registrar Voucher-Request is a request for a voucher signed by the domain registrar to the MASA.